![]() |

-Home Index
+Home _ Index

-Terms and Usage of this site
+Terms and Usage of site

-Narcissistic Personality Disorder Symptoms
+Narcissistic Personality Symptoms

-Narcissism links:
+Quick links:

-A Narcissist (NPD)at any age acts like a spoiled child.
+A Narcissist (NPD) at any age acts like a spoiled child.

 The narcissist is fixated at a developmental stage (from childhood to adulthood) in which the differentiation between the self and others is blurred.
-Over the years different explainations for this childish behavior/characteristic have emerged:
+Over the years different explanations for this childish behavior/characteristic have emerged:

 The narcissist remains stuck at the infantile level, displaying many of the characteristics of the omnipotent and invulnerable child.
 (Kohut, 1977)